What is Grammar?

 “Grammar is important because it is the language that makes it possible for us to talk about language.
 It names the types of words and word groups that make up sentences not only in English but in any language.
 As human beings, we can put sentences together even as children — we can all do grammar.
 But to be able to talk about how sentences are built, about the types of words and word groups that make up sentences — that is knowing about grammar.
 And knowing about grammar offers a window into the human mind and into our amazingly complex mental capacity.”Some Questions and Answers about Grammar, NCTE

-What Do I Need to Know about It in order to Write Well?
+What do I need to know about grammar in order to write well?

 - Develop your rhetorical reasoning competencies so that you can identify the appropriate register for a specific rhetorical situation